Kamaro-Engineering/kamaro-container/README.md

 # Kamaro Container

-Docker containers for easy, distribution-independent, and reproducible ROS development.
+Docker containers for an easy, distribution-independent, and reproducible ROS development environment.

 ## Getting started